anxuanhan/ProGENIE/README.md

 ## Inferrence on independent dataset
 We released the model weights for four pre-trained models on [HuggingFace](https://huggingface.co/ananananxuan/ProGENIE/tree/main "HuggingFace"), please download the weights first.

+**1. Prepare the dataset**

+To combine the k-Means features with ground truth gene expression profiles for model training, run the dataset preparation script provided in: `pre_processing/prepare_dataset.py`

+An example script to run the dataset preparation: `scripts/prepare_dataset.sh`

+**2. inferrence and evaluation**